Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 Example questions:

-Coach focuses on practice progression — tempo ramps, repetitions, and technique focus.
+Coach focuses on practice progression — speed training, repetitions, and technique focus.
 Charts are playalong-only and don't fit that progression model, so they don't drive recommendations.
 Your chart practice still counts toward practice-time totals and rings.

 The Home screen shows:

-Open Library, tap the Imports collection, then tap + at the bottom.
-Select a .drumr file from the file picker.
-You'll be prompted to choose which instrument the score is for: Drum Kit, Marching Snare, Marching Tenors, or Marching Bassline.
+Open Library, tap the Imports collection, then tap + and pick a .drumr file.
+Choose the score category it uses — Drum Kit, Marching Snare, Marching Tenors, or Marching Bassline.
 Visit drumr.app/imports to create Drumr files and download templates.
+Creating files and downloading templates is free; opening imported scores in Drumr is included with Premium.

 Collections group scores in the Library tab into eight cards: All, Courses, Exercises, Favorites, Grooves & Fills, Songs, Imports, and New.
-Tap a card to drill into that group.
-The instrument picker above the cards scopes Library-score collections to a specific instrument category.
+Choose a category first to focus Library browsing, then tap a card to drill into that group.
+The category picker above the cards scopes Library-score collections to a specific Library category.
 Imports follows the selected Library category when you open it and doesn't use proficiency.

 The badge on the New collection shows how many recently added scores you haven't opened in New yet.
-Open Library, tap New, and Drumr marks the currently visible New scores as seen.
+Open Library and tap New to mark the currently visible New scores as seen.
 When new scores are added later, the badge comes back for those scores.

 Favorites is now a card in the Library tab.
 Open Library and tap Favorites to see all the scores you've starred.